gmgsangeetha/online-quiz-portal/README.md

 ## Key Features

 ### Student Side
-- Enter name, email and start quiz instantly (no login required)
+- Enter name and email to start the quiz instantly (no registration/login required).
-- Dynamic question loading from backend
+- Dynamic question loading from the backend.
+- Questions are shuffled for every attempt.
-- Timer-based quiz (30 seconds per question)
+- Timer-based quiz (30 seconds per question).
-- Auto-submit when time ends
+- Auto-submit when the timer expires.
-- Navigation using Previous / Next buttons
+- Navigation using Previous and Next buttons.
+- Browser Back button is restricted to prevent restarting the quiz.
+- Quiz state is preserved even if the page is refreshed.
+- Prevents duplicate submissions on page refresh.
+- Automatic quiz evaluation and score calculation.
-- Instant result display after quiz submission
+- Instant result display after quiz submission.
-- Displays total questions, correct answers, incorrect answers, and status(pass/fail)
+- Displays:
+  - Total questions
+  - Correct answers
+  - Incorrect answers
+  - Pass/Fail status
-- Tracks total time taken by the student to attempt the quiz
+  - Total time taken to complete the quiz
 - Students can review answers using:
   - "Show Correct" button
   - "Show Incorrect" button
-- Automatic result evaluation and scoring
+- Students can take the quiz multiple times.
-- Can view past attempts summary
+- Students can view the summary of their current as well as previous attempts.

 ---

 ### Admin Side
-- Admin needs to login first.
+- Secure admin login is required.
+- Protected admin endpoints (accessible only when the admin is logged in; otherwise, an "Access Denied" message is shown).
-- Add multiple questions at once using formatted input
+- Add multiple questions at once using formatted bulk input.
-- View all questions
+- View all questions.
+- Delete questions individually.
-- Delete questions individually
+- Delete all questions at once.
-- View all quiz results
+- View all quiz results.
+- Search and filter results using any keyword.
+- Monitor all quiz attempts along with their timestamps.
-- Clear all results when needed
+- Clear all results when needed.

 ---